open4game/tempcsv/README.md

 This is a simple online service, where you can upload, edit and share .csv files.

+**NOTE**
+This project is mainly developed with Cursor, it's more than an experimental than production-ready product.

 ## Features

 - Upload .csv files